SSO Setup

 If a user already has a Gravity Rail account with the same email address:

-- Their profile picture is updated from Google if they don't already have one
+- Their profile picture is updated from the identity provider if they don't already have one.

 Multi-Organization Access